tinkerhub/ComputerVision-with-PyTorch-Learning-Program/projects/README.md

 4. Info about the model you are going to be used.

-Update your details in the teams.md file.
+Update your details in the teams form.
 Mentor will evaluate your project and give necessary feedbacks.